CQCL/hugr/DEVELOPMENT.md

 The tag should follow the format used in the previous releases, e.g. `hugr-py-v0.1.1`.

-For rust crates, you will need someone from the release team to manually publish the new version to crates.io using `cargo release`.
+For rust crates, you will need someone from the release team to manually publish the new version to crates.io by running `cargo release`.